 COMPLIT 55N

-Black Panther, Hamilton, Díaz, and Other Wondrous Lives (CSRE 55N)
+Black Panther, Hamilton, Diaz, and Other Wondrous Lives (CSRE 55N)

 This seminar concerns the design and analysis of imaginary (or constructed) worlds for narratives and media such as films, comics, and literary texts.
 The seminar's primary goal is to help participants understand the creation of better imaginary worlds - ultimately all our efforts should serve that higher purpose.
 Some of the things we will consider when taking on the analysis of a new world include: What are its primary features - spatial, cultural, biological, fantastic, cosmological?
 What is the world's ethos (the guiding beliefs or ideals that characterize the world)?
 What are the precise strategies that are used by the artist to convey the world to us and us to the world?
 How are our characters connected to the world?
 And how are we - the viewer or reader or player - connected to the world?
 Note: This course must be taken for a letter grade to be eligible for WAYS credit.
-UG Reqs: WAY-A-II, WAY-EDP Grading: Letter or Credit/No Credit Units: 5
+UG Reqs: WAY-A-II, WAY-EDP Grading: Letter or Credit/No Credit Units: 3

 Autumn